na-na-hi/renget/archive/trashfaq.md

 You can choose between the different .csv files via dropdown menu by going to Settings > Tag Autocomplete.
 The corresponding quicksetting is named "tac_tagFile".

+## Does tag order matter?

+>You should put more important tags first, and things you don't care about as much last.
+But it's also not a super strict thing.
+If you go above the token limit of 75, you might want to use BREAK in order to sort your prompts.
+See "What does BREAK in a prompt field do?" for more info.

 ## What are Quicksettings?

 Under Settings > User Interface, you can add various settings to be displayed alongside the model dropdown by adding their corresponding setting names used in config.json to the Quicksettings field.